slatedocs/slate/source/includes/getting-started.md

 ## Logging In

-Once your driver has logged into your app using your existing login flow, you'll need to log them into Foxtrot as a [Driver](#driver).
+Once a driver has logged into the app using your existing login flow, you'll need to log them in to Foxtrot as a [Driver](#driver).

-Logging in is an asynchronous process requiring a [LoginCallback](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/controllers/auth/LoginCallback.html) to be registered to the `FoxtrotSDK` object in order for you can respond to any issues that may arise.
+Logging in is an asynchronous process requiring a [LoginCallback](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/controllers/auth/LoginCallback.html) to be registered to the `FoxtrotSDK` object.
+This allows your application to respond to any issues that may arise.

 Here is a sample `Activity` that implements the login process.